Calling All Parents of Middle School Students!

 We will be looking at everything from Prayer to The Trinity to the Purpose of life.
 It’s not just about creating a doctrinal understanding but it is about creating an environment where our faith can become truly alive in our everyday actions and thoughts.

 Confirmation is open to anybody in the 6th, 7th, & 8th grade.
-We will be meeting every Sunday afternoon at 5:47pm.
-Confirmation will run from 5:47pm -7:00pm During our 5:47 service!
-Its perfect!
+We will be meeting every Sunday morning from 9AM-10AM.

-With confirmation every student will receive a study guide, a bible and an overnight retreat during the year.
+With confirmation every student will receive a study guide and Luther's Small Catechism.
 The cost for the entire year will be $35 per student.
-Payment is due at the first meeting on 9/23/18.
+Payment is due at the first meeting on 9/1/19.
 If you can not make the payment for any reason then we will be happy to make a plan for you.

 Looking forward to hearing from you,